chongchonghe/PhotonEscape/README.md

 ```

 2. Clone this repo

-3. Copy (or symbolic link) the snapshot to `data/cluster/output_00273`
+3. Do `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/src`.

-4. Run the test in this folder: `python test.py`
+4. Run the test in this folder: `python test.py` .
+You should see `Test passed.` in the end.

-5. To use this module in your script.
-Then, add the `./src` folder to `PYTHONPATH` by `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/src`.
-Then, you can write script like in test.py.
+5. You can use this module in your own python script.
+See examples in test.py.
 Or, use the script I wrote, `loop_fred_sims.py`, to fast-process Fred's simulation.
-Run `python loop_fred_sims.py -h` for help message.
-The general routine is to do `python loop_fred_sims.py process path-to-sim-data` followed by `python loop_fred_sims.py fesc path-to-sim-data`.
-You can copy loop_fred_sims.py to your folder and do your own tweaking.

-6. Note: you need to copy pymses_field_descrs.py to your working folder in order to let Pymses read the right fields.
+First a test run, you can run the following commands in this folder.
+For production run, copy `loop_fred_sims.py` and `pymses_field_descrs.py` to your working directory (preferably on scratch because the code will generate lots of data).
+Then, run `python loop_fred_sims.py process path-to-sim-data` followed by `python loop_fred_sims.py fesc path-to-sim-data`.
+For available command line options, do `python loop_fred_sims.py -h`.

 ## About the fields